Keppel, SPH announce 'firm intention' to buy out M1

 Keppel had previously said that the offer to gain majority control of the telco is a strategic initiative to drive business transformation, such as the digitalisation of M1's operating platform.

-The companies noted in Friday's filing that M1 faces intensifying competition from the upcoming launch of a fourth mobile network operator, TPG Telecom, as well as new mobile virtual network operators here.
+The companies noted in yesterday's filing that M1 faces intensifying competition from the upcoming launch of a fourth mobile network operator, TPG Telecom, as well as new mobile virtual network operators here.

 Hence, continuing the status quo risks stagnation and further decline in shareholder value, they said.